JuliaIntervals/IntervalLinearAlgebra.jl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: report a bug for this project
+about: Report a bug for this project
-title: "[BUG]"
+title: "[bug]"
 labels: bug
 assignees: ''